evant/gradle-retrolambda/README.md

 Known Issues
 ---------------
+### Lint fails on java files that have lambdas.
+Android's lint doesn't understand java 8 syntax and will fail silently or loudly.
+There is now an [experimental fork](https://github.com/evant/android-retrolambda-lombok) that fixes the issue.

 ### Using Google Play Services causes retrolambda to fail
 Version `5.0.77` contains bytecode that is incompatible with retrolambda.
 This should be fixed in newer versions of play services, if you can update, that should be the preferred solution.
 To work